Crested Caracara

 Factors Contributing to Success

-The species’ adaptability to various habitats and its opportunistic feeding habits contribute to its success.
+The species' adaptability to various habitats and its opportunistic feeding habits contribute to its success.
+These factors are essential for its continued survival.

 Unique Characteristics